doctorfree/Asciiville/README.md

 Asciiville integrations and extensions are aimed at the character based terminal user.
-They enable easy to use seamlessly integrated control of a variety of ASCII art, animation, and utilities in a lightweight character based environment.
+They enable easy to use seamlessly integrated control of a variety of ASCII Art, animation, and utilities in a lightweight character based environment.

 At the core of Asciiville is the `asciiville` command which acts as